davidgs/OSPOEventsManager/GITHUB_TEMPLATES.md

 ## Overview

-Comprehensive GitHub issue templates have been created for the OSPO Events Manager project to streamline issue reporting and improve collaboration.
+Comprehensive GitHub issue templates have been created for the Events Manager project to streamline issue reporting and improve collaboration.

 ## Templates Created